Standards watchdog raises prospect PM deliberately withheld flat probe texts - NewsBreak

 The Prime Minister said he did not recall the exchanges and that the messages were on an old mobile phone which he no longer had access to.

-Lord Evans, giving evidence to the Commons Public Administration and Constitutional Affairs Committee (PACAC) on Tuesday, said it would be up to the public to decide whether the withholding of information “was deliberate or whether it was careless”.
+Lord Evans, giving evidence to the Commons Public Administration and Constitutional Affairs Committee (PACA ) on Tuesday, said it would be up to the public to decide whether the withholding of information “was deliberate or whether it was careless”.

 “I think it is absolutely transparent and crystal clear from the exchange of letters last week that the independent adviser did not feel that he had been well served by those people who had been providing him with information,” the former MI5 chief said.